-Installment loan This type of funding is different from a payday loan and online title loan.
+Installment loan This type of funding is different from a payday loan and an auto title loan.
 In some cases you will be looking to borrow a larger amount of money.
 However, you will deal with a high interest rate and some companies won’t even talk to you if there are credit issues.
 With that, it’s a better way to go if you’re also considering a title loan.
 With installment loans, an applicant is not going to give up their vehicle’s pink slip as collateral.
 Someone who qualifies for loan amounts will get an unsecured advance.
 The downside with this loan application process involves the fact that you need good to great credit to get an approval.
 Similar to bank financing, your credit report is the most important factor that a bank looks at.
 The borrower won’t run the risk of losing a vehicle because they handed over a vehicle title for the loan’s collateral.
 Many local companies in Phoenix are ready and willing to provide different variations of a personal loan.
 The downside is that you’ll have to meet with them face to face.